Drake–Northern Iowa rivalry: Rowing

-Men's soccer rivalry
+Men's Soccer

+Northern Iowa has not competed at the NCAA Division I level in men's soccer.
 Drake has fielded an NCAA Division I men's soccer team since 1986.
 The Bulldogs advanced to the 2009 NCAA Division I Elite Eight and have won two Missouri Valley Conference tournament championships.
-Northern Iowa has not competed at the NCAA Division I level in men's soccer.
 Prior to 1986 the two teams competed against each other under the college club status.

-Women's soccer rivalry
+Women's Soccer

-Drake and Northern Iowa’s first official NCAA Division I women’s soccer game was in 2002.
-Northern Iowa sanctioned women’s soccer in 2000 and Drake sanction women’s soccer in 2002.
+Northern Iowa and Drake's first official NCAA Division I women's soccer game was in 2002.
+Northern Iowa sanctioned women's soccer in 2000 and Drake sanction women's soccer in 2002.
 Prior to 2000 they competed against each other under the college club status.
-The Bulldogs have not advanced past the NCAA Division I tournament first round, while the Panthers have never advanced to the NCAA Division I tournament.
+The Panthers have never advanced to the NCAA Division I tournament, while the Bulldogs have not advanced past the NCAA Division I tournament first round.
+Northern Iowa has not won a Missouri Valley Conference title.
 Drake has won six Missouri Valley Conference regular season championships and one Missouri Valley Conference tournament championship.
-Northern Iowa has not won a Missouri Valley Conference title.
-The 2020 match was postponed to April 7, 2021 due to the Covid-19 pandemic.
+The 2020 match was postponed to April 7, 2021, due to the COVID-19 pandemic.

 The teams have split the two Missouri Valley Conference tournament matches played.
 Northern Iowa won in 2017 and Drake won in 2021.

-Softball rivalry
+Softball

-Drake and Northern Iowa’s first official softball game was in 1976.
+Northern Iowa and Drake's first official softball game was in 1976.
 They had met informally prior to the formation of their intercollegiate softball teams.
 Northern Iowa won the 1977 and 1982 AIAW College World Series (pre-NCAA Division I era).
-Both Drake and Northern Iowa have advanced in the NCAA Division I regional rounds.
-The Bulldogs and Panthers combine for six Missouri Valley Conference regular season championships (Drake 3, Northern Iowa 3) and six Missouri Valley Conference tournament championships (Drake 4, Northern Iowa 2).
+Both Northern Iowa and Drake have advanced in the NCAA Division I regional rounds.
+The Panthers and Bulldogs combine for six Missouri Valley Conference regular season championships (Northern Iowa 3, Drake 3) and six Missouri Valley Conference tournament championships (Northern Iowa 2, Drake 4).

 The teams have split their four meetings in the Missouri Valley Conference tournament.
-The Bulldogs and Panthers met on six occasions in the AIAW regional rounds (pre-NCAA Division I) with Drake holding a 4 win to 2 win advantage.
+The Panthers and Bulldogs met on six occasions in the AIAW regional rounds (pre-NCAA Division I) with Drake holding a 4 win to 2 win advantage.